 In the last article, we discussed how it is important to measure fluid flow.
 Here we will have a look at the difference between mass flow and volumetric flow.
 We will also discuss when to check the mass flow and when volumetric flow measurement is sufficient.

 What is Mass Flow Rate?

 It is the total molecular mass passing through a cross-section of a given pipeline per unit of time.

 Qm = Vm.Ap / T

 Qm is the mass flow rate in Kg/sec.

-Vm is average, point mass velocity in kg/sec.sq.m
+Vm is the average point mass velocity in kg/sec.sq.m

-Ap is the cross-sectional area of a given pipe in sq. meter.
+Ap is the cross-sectional area of a given pipe in square meters.